sandiego-ember/ember-cli-101/workshop.md

 Our `createRecord` call returns our newly created comment model.
 On this model we immediately call `save` to save it to the server, creating our new comment.
 The `save` call returns a promise that will resolve when the API call returns with a success response.
 By using our promise's `then` function, we supplied a function to call after our promise resolves.
 Our post-resolve function will clear out the comment content so we can submit another comment if we wish.

-## More?

-**TODO**

-0. Paginate homepage?
-0. Make archive page for previous blog posts?
-0. Use gravatar for comments

 [ember-cli 101 book]: https://leanpub.com/ember-cli-101/c/san-diego-101
 [git-scm]: http://git-scm.com/downloads